kxxt/oiinit/README.md

 ## Description
 This is a tool for c++ oiers to quickly create their source files and some additional files.

+## Runtime
+Windows Xp or higher,with .net framework 2.0 at least installed.

 ## Usage

 ### Arguments: